MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/AzureRM.Sql/Set-AzureRmSqlServerActiveDirectoryAdministrator.md

 ```

 ### -ObjectId
-Specifies the unique ID of the Azure AD administrator that this cmdlet provisions.
+Specifies the unique ID of the Microsoft Entra administrator that this cmdlet provisions.
 If the display name is not unique, you must specify a value for this parameter.

 ```yaml